jasonjson/jasonjson.github.io/_posts/2015-11-02-strobogrammatic-number.markdown

 - Brain Teaser
 author: Jason
 ---
-<p><strong><em>A strobogrammatic number is a number that looks the same when rotated 180 degrees (looked at upside down).</p>
+**A strobogrammatic number is a number that looks the same when rotated 180 degrees (looked at upside down).
 Write a function to determine if a number is strobogrammatic.
-The number is represented as a string.</p>
-For example, the numbers "69", "88", and "818" are all strobogrammatic.</em></strong></p>
+The number is represented as a string.
+For example, the numbers "69", "88", and "818" are all strobogrammatic.**

 ``` java
 public class Solution {
     public boolean isStrobogrammatic(String num) {